Mitchman215/cs1300-portfolio/src/content/case-studies/development.md

 ### Further work

 If I were to continue developing this app, I would develop a more purposeful theme, especially changing the color scheme to be more interesting.
 I also would add functionality that allows users to "track" their progress towards receiving each bonus offer.
 Tracked milestones would include applying for the account, opening it, fulfilling the requirements, receiving the bonus, and closing the account.
-Of course, I'd also have to add some sort of authentication and persistence to make the app remotely useful.
+Of course, I'd also have build out the backend with some sort of authentication and persistence to make the app remotely useful.

 With this more complete feature set, I could actually see the app being very useful.
 It fulfills a niche that isn't fully fulfilled elsewhere as far as I know.
 While other sites that curate bank bonus offers do exist, none of them allow users to keep track of which offers they've already seen/received.